Thank you for donating to The Outward Bound Trust!. Your first payment has been authorised and your subscription has been setup!

 We run a 5 – 7 week comprehensive induction programme for all new instructors.

-Candidates should have passed, as a minimum, an assessment in two of the first three NGB qualifications listed below and completed training in at least one other from the list below and have appropriate personal development experience.
+Candidates should have passed, as a minimum, an assessment in two of the first three NGB qualifications listed below and completed training in the other, and have appropriate personal development experience.

 - Summer Mountain Leader Award

-- BCU Paddlesport Instructor or BCU UKCC Level 1 Coach, plus 3* (canoe or kayak
+- Single Pitch Award BCU Paddlesport Instructor or BCU UKCC Level 1 Coach, plus 3* (canoe or kayak)

-- A clean driving licence (preferably including D1 entitlement) and valid First Aid Certificate are mandatory requirements
+- A driving licence (preferably including D1 entitlement) and valid First Aid Certificate are mandatory requirements

 - You must be able to demonstrate a practical ability to safely deliver personal development courses to young people.